 The procedure below details how to install the DressPack floor.
-Also refer to the current circuit diagram according to References on page 8 and the Spare parts on page 183 chapter.
+Also refer to the current circuit diagram according to References on page 8 and the Spare parts on page 187 chapter.

 Action Note 1 DANGER Turn off all: 2 !
 CAUTION The cable package is sensitive to mechanical damage.
 Handle it with care in order to avoid damaging the cabling or the connectors.
 3 Determine which type of installation is to be done.
 Study the circuit diagram to decide which cables to connect.
-The different types are shown in section Configuration and connections of DressPack floor on page 109.
+The different types are shown in section Configuration and connections of DressPack floor on page 111.
 4 Whenever possible, run all cables/hoses in cable ducts or trenches.
 Make sure these meet the required standards.
-Make sure: no floor weld cable is routed along signal cabling to minimize the risk of interference. the duct/trench floor is free from sand and other contamination.
-This is to reduce the risk of damaging the cable insulation. no cables or hoses rub against any sharp corners which might damage them.
-5 Do not bend or twist any cable or hose excessively.
+Make sure: 5 Do not bend or twist any cable or hose excessively.
 Minimum bending radius is approximately 10x the cable or hose diameter.
 6 Make sure all cable straps are tight enough to prevent the cable package from moving in any undesired way.
 7 Select which CP/CS cabling (customer power/customer signals) to be used.
 Some versions include industrial buses.
-See circuit diagram and the Spare parts on page 183 chapter.
+See circuit diagram and the Spare parts on page 187 chapter.